stevelin001/mobile-mcp/README.md

 ## Mobile Next - MCP server for Appium Mobile Automation - Empowering Next Generation of Mobile Automation

 This is a [Model Context Protocol (MCP) server](https://github.com/modelcontextprotocol) that provides mobile automation capabilities using [Appium](https://github.com/appium).
-This server allows LLMs to interact with native iOS and Android applications through structured accessibility snapshots or coordinate-based taps based on screenshots.
+This server allows Agents and LLMs to interact with native iOS and Android applications through structured accessibility snapshots or coordinate-based taps based on screenshots.
 By operating on accessibility data, it eliminates the need for traditional, visually-tuned (pixel-based) models—though a Vision Mode is also supported for coordinate-based interactions when needed.

 <p align="center">